 This first sign can say, “If you have the money,” but that’s not really an assurance that things are all right regarding your finances.
 If you have money but are still paying off debts, owning a home should be out of the question.
 You need to work this out first and ensure that you are debt-free.
 If you’re still paying debts every month, this will add up to your expenses and will affect your capability to pay a mortgage.
 Once you are debt-free, you have more financial freedom, and you’ll have more extra cash for whatever fees and expenses for your home you will need to pay.

 2. Your credit rating is beyond good.

-3. You should be employed and receiving salary regularly.
+3. You should be employed and be receiving salary regularly.

-It’s not enough that you are employed; you have to be a regular employee receiving salary regularly.
-If you work on a contractual basis, the tendency is that there will be times when you won’t have steady income, and this can hurt your chances of owning a home.
+It’s not enough that you are employed; you have to be a regular employee receiving salary regularly or have investments.
+If you work on a contractual basis, the tendency is that there will be times when you won’t have a steady income, and this can hurt your chances of owning a home.
 So, find a good and steady job first before entertaining ideas of buying a house.